 - 5. Policies and Processes

-- The Role of Culture and Leadership in Knowledge Management
+- Knowledge management guide: The Role of Culture and Leadership in Knowledge Management

 - 1. Trust and Openness